 1. Protect the skin around your brows

-It's really difficult to apply the bleach without getting any on your surrounding skin.
+It's really difficult to apply bleach to your eyebrows without getting any on your surrounding skin.
 For that reason, Dr. Garshick says to apply a thick product to your skin to serve as a barrier.
-"It is important to use a skin protectant like Vaseline ($4) or Aquaphor ($10) prior to applying the treatment to minimize irritation to the surrounding skin," she says.
+"It is important to use a skin protectant like Vaseline ($6) or Aquaphor ($13) prior to applying the treatment to minimize irritation to the surrounding skin," she says.
 Apply a generous amount.

 2. Mix and apply the bleach as directed

-Read the instructions in your kit for mixing and application and follow them to a T. Now is not the time to go rogue and experiment.
+Read the instructions in your eyebrow bleaching kit for mixing and application and follow them to a T. Now is not the time to go rogue and experiment.
 The last thing you want to do is fry off your brows.
+Be sure to leave the bleach on *only* for the amount of time that the product recommends, then thoroughly wash it off with a water-and-shampoo solution.

 3. Keep your brows conditioned